BEST Amazon River Cruise Deals (2021 + 2022): Cheap & Discount Cruises to Amazon River - Cruise Critic

-Popular Amazon River cruises often sail to Barbados, San Juan, Antigua, Manaus and Santarem during their cruise itinerary.
+Popular Amazon River cruises often sail to Barbados, San Juan, St. Kitts (Port Zante), Manaus and Santarem during their cruise itinerary.
 Amazon River cruises could leave from Manaus.
 Most commonly, Amazon River cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.